NativeScript/nativescript-cli/docs/man_pages/project/testing/debug-ios.md

 * `--debug-brk` - Shorthand for prepare, build and deploy.
 Prepares, builds and deploys the application package on a device or in an emulator, launches the developer tools of your Safari browser.
 * `--start` - Attaches the debug tools to a deployed and running app.
 Your app must be running on device or emulator, launches the developer tools of your Safari browser.
 * `--emulator` - Debug on already running emulator.
 Requires `xcrun` from Xcode 6 or later.
+* `--print-app-output` - If set, prints the standard output of the running application.
+(Device only)
 * `--no-client` - Suppresses the launch of the developer tools in Safari.
 <% if(isHtml) { %>